 Maui Land & Pineapple Announces Leadership Transition

-Local real estate leader Race Randle named CEO and Scot Sellers appointed Chairman

-/EIN News/ -- KAPALUA, Hawai‘i, March 20, 2023 (GLOBE NEWSWIRE) -- Maui Land & Pineapple (NYSE: MLP) announced today the appointment of Race Randle as CEO and Scot Sellers as Chairman, effective April 1, 2023.
+KAPALUA, Hawai‘i, March 20, 2023 (GLOBE NEWSWIRE) -- Maui Land & Pineapple MLP announced today the appointment of Race Randle as CEO and Scot Sellers as Chairman, effective April 1, 2023.
 Warren Haruki, who led the company for the past 14 years, will continue to serve as a senior advisor, assisting Race and Scot as they assume their new roles.

 "I am honored to return home to Hawai‘i and lead one of Maui's most storied companies," said incoming CEO Race Randle.
 "I look forward to bringing my experiences developing thriving, sustainable communities to MLP, which is uniquely positioned to improve the quality of life on Maui for current and future generations."